 - Some types of insulation are flammable.
 Check with your local building department and fire department for special application precautions or restrictions.

-Cellulose.
 Blown-in or loose, consists of rock wool, glass fiber, vermiculite, and/or perlite.
 Use this in floors, walls, and hard-to-reach places.
-This type of insulation is poured between joists or blown in with special equipment.
+This type of insulation is poured between joists or blown-in with special equipment.
 It is best suited for use in irregular-shaped areas and is the best option for blowing into existing finished walls.

-Fiberglass.
-Blankets or batts, a widely used insulator for walls, floors, ceilings, roofs, and attics.
+Blankets or batts, a widely used insulators for walls, floors, ceilings, roofs, and attics.
 Fitted and stapled easily between studs, joists, and beams, I feel it is best suited for the do-it-yourselfer.

-Foam.
 Extruded polystyrene, isocyanurate board, and fiberglass board.
 These rigid panels are used on unfinished walls, in new construction, or on basement and masonry walls or exterior surfaces.
 The panels are glued or cut to friction fit between studs, joists, or furring strips and must be covered with drywall or paneling for fire safety.
-They offer a high insulating value for a relatively thin material, but are highly flammable, and some chemically based sprays or foams may discharge poisonous films over a period of time.
+They offer a high insulating value for relatively thin material but are highly flammable, and some chemically-based sprays or foams may discharge poisonous films over a period of time.
 Be sure to use a closed-cell, waterproof rigid panel in exterior applications or in high moisture areas.

-Silicate compound.
 Made of glass and sand.
 It does not burn, release toxic fumes, nor attract vermin.
-It comes in lightweight easy-to-handle bags and should be used in the same manner as loose fill or cellulose.
+It comes in lightweight easy-to-handle bags and should be used in the same manner as loose-fill or cellulose.

 Tip: Working in your attic is hot and tiring.
 Try to work early in the morning before it gets too hot.
 Carry a spray container of cold water to spray on yourself and your fogged-up goggles.